Formalized Run-Time Analysis of Active Learning -- Coalgebraically in Agda: Case Study: Automata Learning

-\subparagraph{Lack of Counter-Examples.} Consider the automata learning game in which the teacher does not provide a concrete counter-example on wrong equivalence queries but simply a \textqt{no}.
+Consider the automata learning game in which the teacher does not provide a concrete counterexample on wrong equivalence queries but simply a \textqt{no}.
 In this so-called \emph{restricted} automata learning~\cite[Sec.\ 3.2]{Angluin87ML} one can show that there is no learning algorithm that uses only a polynomial number of queries.

 The game type is:

 The left summand is identical to the membership queries $\MQ$ in normal DFA learning.
 In the equivalence query $\EQ(H,r,q')$, the learner only provides a single successor state $q'$, describing how to proceed if the hypothesis $H$ was wrong: